wlodekk/pyendo/readme.md

 ## Features
-* Determines the timezone on the basis of GPS coordinates
+* Determines the timezone of each training on the basis of GPS coordinates.
-* Saves the pandas dataframe in the feather format which is much faster to load then a CSV file
+* Saves the pandas dataframe in the feather format which is much faster to load then a CSV file.

 ## Status